Cart 0

 County Winners

-To recognize the wide geographic participation in this year’s contest, The Telling Room honored one writer from each of Maine’s sixteen counties as a county winner, in addition to the grand prize winner.
+To recognize the wide geographic participation in this year’s contest, The Telling Room honored one writer from each of Maine’s participating counties as a county winner, in addition to the grand prize winner.
 Each county winner will also be published in The Telling Room’s upcoming anthology, and receive a cash prize of $50.
 Read on below to celebrate this exceptional writing from across Maine, and congratulations to these authors!